 GSAC is built on the concept of sites with instruments making data files.
 GSAC is not just for GPS receivers and RINEX files.
 Two tables in the prototype database let a GSAC installation handle different kinds of sites (instruments) and different kinds of data files from instruments.
 The database information about a site has one of the "station_style" values, such as "GPS/GNSS Continuous" or "Strainmeter."
 Each data file's information in the database has one of the "file_type" values, such as "RINEX GLONASS navigation file" or "BSM (borehole strainmeter) Processed."
-GSAC servers in operation already handle GNSS, VLBI, SLR and DORIS instruments and data files.
+GSAC servers in operation already handle GNSS, VLBI, SLR, DORIS, and tide gauge instruments and data files.
 No code changes are needed to GSAC to use new instruments or data file types.
 As a practical matter, to allow consistent use of all GSAC's, GSAC supplies standard unchanging names for types of instruments and files in the prototype database schema.
 You can see the current prototype database schema in the installation page on this web site.
 If you add a new type of instrument or data file to your GSAC, please inform UNAVCO so we can include it in new GSACs.

 GSAC has a well-defined purpose, to provide complete and consistent web services for data repositories.
 GSAC enables powerful tools for discovery, sharing, and access to data.
 Please note that GSAC is not a management system for operation of a data repository.
 GSAC does not do data processing, or error checking of data values.
 To start a data repository which can use GSAC, see "Operating a Basic Geodesy Data Center" below.